SNBR Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Sleep Number Corporation (f/k/a Select Comfort Corporation) Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-16, 2021 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sleep Number Corporation (f/k/a Select Comfort Corporation) ("Sleep Number" or the "Company") (NASDAQ: SNBR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Sleep Number securities between February 18, 2021 and July 20, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/snbr.
+21, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sleep Number Corporation (f/k/a Select Comfort Corporation) (“Sleep Number” or the “Company”) ( SNBR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Sleep Number securities between February 18, 2021 and July 20, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/snbr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").